Offshore wind power: Maintenance

 Turbines are much less accessible when offshore (requiring the use of a service vessel or helicopter for routine access, and a jackup rig for heavy service such as gearbox replacement), and thus reliability is more important than for an onshore turbine.
 Some wind farms located far from possible onshore bases have service teams living on site in offshore accommodation units.
 To limit the effects of corrosion on the blades of a wind turbine, a protective tape of elastomeric materials is applied, though the droplet erosion protection coatings provide better protection from the elements.

 Impressed current cathodic protection (ICCP) is used to protect wind turbine monopiles and floating wind turbine platforms.
 ICCP systems are increasingly popular as a solution against corrosion, as they do not require on-site monitoring, and are more eco-friendly and cost-effective than traditional galvanic systems.
 While traditional galvanic anode cathodic protection (GACP) systems operate on the natural driving force between two metals, ICCP systems use a continuous external power source.

 A maintenance organization performs maintenance and repairs of the components, spending almost all its resources on the turbines.
 The conventional way of inspecting the blades is for workers to rappel down the blade, taking a day per turbine.
-Some farms inspect the blades of three turbines per day by photographing them from the monopile through a 600mm telephoto lens, avoiding to go up.
+Some farms inspect the blades of three turbines per day by photographing them from the monopile through a 600mm telephoto lens, avoiding the need to rappel.
 Others use camera drones.

-Because of their remote nature, prognosis and health-monitoring systems on offshore wind turbines will become much more necessary.
+Because of their remote nature, prognosis and health-monitoring systems on offshore wind turbines will become more necessary.
 They would enable better planning just-in-time maintenance, thereby reducing the operations and maintenance costs.
 According to a report from a coalition of researchers from universities, industry, and government (supported by the Atkinson Center for a Sustainable Future), making field data from these turbines available would be invaluable in validating complex analysis codes used for turbine design.
 Reducing this barrier would contribute to the education of engineers specializing in wind energy.

 Decommissioning

-As the first offshore wind farms reach their end of life, a demolition industry develops to recycle them at a cost of DKK 2-4 million ($300,000-600,000 USD) roughly per MW, to be guaranteed by the owner.
+As the first offshore wind farms reach their end of life, a demolition industry develops to recycle them at a cost of DKK 2–4 million ($300,000–600,000 USD) roughly per MW, to be guaranteed by the owner.
 The first offshore wind farm to be decommissioned was Yttre Stengrund in Sweden in November 2015, followed by Vindeby in 2017 and Blyth in 2019.